Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 3. Optional Preferences:

-   - [] Check the box to sign up for weekly usage reports.
+   - [] Check the box to sign up for future marketing emails and product updates.
-   - [] Check the box to sign up for future marketing emails.
+   - [] Check the box to sign up for weekly usage usage emails.

 4. Terms and Conditions: